Where You CAN and CAN’T Carry a Gun in New Jersey

 Additional Places that Have Been Added to the CAN’T List

-Governor Phil Murphy has been making efforts to support banning guns in places with significant amounts of people in a relatively compact space, including arenas, amusement and theme parks, stadiums, restaurants serving alcohol, bars, and various public transportation locations.
+After Governor Phil Murphy’s efforts to support banning guns in places with significant amounts of people in a relatively compact space, including arenas, amusement and theme parks, stadiums, restaurants serving alcohol, bars, and various public transportation locations, New Jersey now prohibits carrying a firearm in a lengthy list of prohibited places, also known as “sensitive places.”
 He was successful in solidifying these efforts into law as 2022 came to a close.
 As of December 22, 2022, these measures were signed into law when the Legislature and the Governor enacted a new bill, A4769, imposing a wide ranging set of new restrictions and places where carrying weapons is now prohibited.
-Also included in the lengthy list of new places where New Jersey has outlawed carrying weapons are hospitals and medical facilities, daycares and child care settings, nursing homes caring for the elderly, given the vulnerability of the people inside.
+Also included in the lengthy list of places where New Jersey has outlawed carrying weapons are hospitals and medical facilities, correctional facilities (jails and prisons), juvenile detention centers, halfway houses, daycares and child care settings, as well as nursing homes caring for the elderly, given the vulnerability of the people inside.
 Then there are government and political settings that have become part of the prohibited places for carrying firearms in New Jersey, which include voting places, police stations, courthouses, and other government buildings.

-In addition, New Jersey now requires the owner’s permission to allow someone to carry a gun on their private property.
-While residences immediately come to mind, the Governor said this encompasses shopping malls, churches, synagogues and other places of worship as well.
+In addition, New Jersey now prohibits carrying a gun on private property where signs prohibiting firearms have been posted, including shopping malls, churches, synagogues and other places of worship as well.
+In other words, a person cannot enter a bar or restaurant serving alcohol, or any other of the places included under N.J.
+Stat. § 2C:58-4.6, even if they have a permit to carry the firearm.
 This set of highly restrictive firearms measures followed a request by the Governor that all of New Jersey’s many state agencies, offices, divisions, and departments assist in assembling information and options for further expanding the state’s current restrictions and regulations on firearms, including adding to the list of banned gun carry locations.
 He issued Executive Order No. 299 to this effect.

 Third Degree Crimes for Carrying Guns in Prohibited Places in NJ